 If you're replacing your brand domain and the subdomain or top-level domain of your website, continue the process below.

-Please note: this process involves replacing the brand domain, and then replacing the primary domain.
+Please note: this process involves replacing the brand domain, then replacing the primary domain.
 Between these steps, there will be a brief period of website downtime.

 After replacing the primary domain, your brand domain will be fully swapped and the content on your old primary domain will be accessible on the new primary domain.

 If you're also replacing secondary domains, continue to the next section which will guide you through the process of swapping content on secondary domains.

 With your primary domain replaced, you can now replace any secondary domains with your new brand.
 For example, you previously had a secondary domain for your landing pages at info.mycompanywebsite.org.
 To move your existing landing pages from that domain to your new domain of info.newbrand.website, you will need to change info.newbrand.website from a redirected domain to a secondary domain.
 You will then need to manually update the URLs of your pages.

 To swap content on your secondary domains after replacing your brand domain: